-- Segment 1 (the study area west of the Econlockhatchee River) is generally more urbanized and exhibits a higher traffic demand than Segments 2 and 3. - Segment 2 (the area between the Econlockhatchee River and County Road 419 (Chuluota Road)) is more rural in nature and generally serves a lower density area with higher expected development growth. - Segment 3 (from Chuluota Road to the eastern project terminus) has mostly industrial and low density residential development with a lower traffic demand.
+- Segment 1 (from begin of project to Avalon Park Boulevard) is generally more urbanized and exhibits a higher traffic demand than Segments 2 and 3. - Segment 2 (from Avalon Park Boulevard to CR 419 (Chuluota Road)) is more rural in nature and generally serves a lower density area with higher expected development growth. - Segment 3 (from Chuluota Road to the eastern project terminus) has mostly industrial and low density residential development with a lower traffic demand.

-RECOMMENDED ALTERNATIVE
+PREFERRED ALTERNATIVE

 After a comprehensive evaluation process, one alternative was selected as being the most effective option within each of the project's segments.
-This alternative is illustrated in Figure 4-3.
-In general, the recommended alternative is the result of the generation and evaluation of various typical sections and horizontal and vertical alignment combinations along the three project segments as well as various interchange configurations at each access point.
+This alternative is illustrated on Figure 4-3.
+In general, the preferred alternative is the result of the generation and evaluation of various typical sections and horizontal and vertical alignment combinations along the three project segments as well as various interchange configurations at each access point.

-The typical sections for the recommended alternative are depicted in Figure 4-4.
+The typical sections for the preferred alternative are depicted on Figure 4-4.